MLHale/GenCyber-web-content/day3/day3-se-headeranalysis.md

 ## Exercise

-Open up the files in the ["email-headers" Folder](./email-headers) and then answer the questions in each one of them.
+Open up the files in the ["email-headers" Folder](./email-headers) using the Google Header analysis tool and then answer the questions in each one of them.
 Check your answers with a peer.
 If they differ then work with your peer to come to a final conclusion.
-Use the following online tools as shown above.
+Links to the online tools are shown above.

 * [network-tools](http://network-tools.com)
 * [Google Message Header Analyzer](https://toolbox.googleapps.com/apps/messageheader/)